ialbert/biostar-central/docs/recipes.md

 Users may have read and write access to projects.
 A write access means that users may modify information, upload data and execute recipes. staff and admin users can edit the recipe code.

+# Web Platform

+## Bioinformatics Recipes

+The site is project based.
+Each project is a collection of data, recipes and results.

+Thus each project has three distinct sections:

+1. The data.
+2. The recipes.
+3. The results.

+The **Results** are created by applying a **Recipe** on **Data**.

 ## Where can I see tutorial recipes?